Surgical Procedures: Surgery and Staging for Salivary Cancer

 • Sleep with your head elevated (propped up) above your heart.

-• Talk to your healthcare team about when you should start taking your pre-operative medications, especially medications that can affect blood clotting like blood thinners, aspirin and non-steroidal anti-inflammatory medications (NSAIDs like ibuprofen, naprosen).
+• Talk to your healthcare team about when you should start or stop taking certain medications before surgery, especially medications that can affect blood clotting like blood thinners, aspirin and non-steroidal anti-inflammatory medications (NSAIDs like ibuprofen, naprosen).

 • Not drink alcohol.